ProvableHQ/leo/documentation/cli/overview.md

 ### `-p <NAME>`

-Target a specific [workspace](../guides/workspaces.md) member by name.
-Matches the member's directory name, program name (e.g., `token.aleo`), or program name without the `.aleo` suffix.
-Only valid inside a workspace - errors if no `workspace.json` is found.
+Targets a specific [workspace](../guides/workspaces.md) member by name.
+The name can be the member directory, program name, or program name without the `.aleo` suffix.
+For example, use `token.aleo`.
+Use this option only in a workspace.
+If `workspace.json` does not exist, the command reports an error.